Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 Do I need a business license to work for Uber or Lyft?

 Now you do.
-On June 2, 2017, Governor Sandoval signed Bill SB 554 that requires any driver working for a transportation network company (Uber, Lyft, and others) to obtain a Nevada State business license no later than six months after the start renew this licensee annually.
+On June 2, 2017, Governor Sandoval signed Bill SB 554, which requires any driver working for a transportation network company (Uber, Lyft, and others) to obtain a Nevada State business license no later than six months after the start and then renew this licensee annually.

 Also, the driver must obtain a Clark County business license.